 There are several other benefits of hiding your IP address:

-Access streaming videos blocked in your country – IP addresses are used to geolocate devices connected to the internet.
-If you connect to Netflix, for example, and Netflix is instructed to block certain movies from customers in your country, you won’t be able to stream those videos.
+- Access streaming videos blocked in your country – IP addresses are used to geolocate devices connected to the internet.
+If you connect to Netflix, for example, and Netflix is instructed to block certain content from customers in your country, you won’t be able to stream those videos.
 By hiding or changing your IP address you can effectively fool these websites into thinking your location is somewhere else entirely.
-This allows you to watch videos on Netflix, HBO Go, Hulu, YouTube, and more, all without worrying about region locked content.
+This allows you to watch videos on Netflix, HBO Go, Hulu, YouTube, and more, all without worrying about region-locked content.

 The simplest and most effective way to hide your IP address is to use a virtual private network.
 VPNs work like a tunnel between your device and the internet at large.
 Every byte of traffic is encrypted before it leaves your computer, turning raw data into unreadable packets of information.
 These travel through your ISP and straight to the VPN provider.
 The VPN then assigns the data a new IP address, one that isn’t associated with your location or identity.
 The end result is an internet connection that works just like before, only now you aren’t sharing your information with the world.